wp-plugins/opensearchserver-search/readme.txt

 2. An example of search result.

 == Changelog ==

+= 1.3.9 - 14/10/2014 =
+* Add translation labels for some strings: Next, Previous, First, Last

 = 1.3.8 - 04/09/2014 =
 * Add plugin icon for Wordpress 4.0